gnolang/bounties/README.md

 Monetary values for these bounties vary and are determined by the scope and potential impact of the feature.

-### **Bounties for Architectural Solutions**
+### Bounties for Architectural Solutions

 **Description:**

 These bounties focus on solving architectural challenges through creative proposals.
 The aim is to gather multiple innovative ideas and combine the best aspects into a single comprehensive specification - and after it’s approved, the implementation into code.
-An example of this type of bounty is the “[anti-squatting system](https://github.com/gnolang/gno/issues/2727)”.
+An example from this bounty category is the [anti-squatting system](https://github.com/gnolang/gno/issues/2727) bounty.

 **Key Points:**